VPAC/superlinux/supercomputingwithlinux.md

 The geometry consists of a 2D closed cavity and a thin plate, 1 m high, that is anchored.
 An initial pressure of 100 Pa is applied to one side of the thin plate for 0.5 seconds in order to distort it.
 Once this pressure is released, the plate oscillates backwards and forwards as it attempts to regain its equilibrium (vertical) position.
 The surrounding fluid damps the plate oscillations, thereby decreasing the amplitude of oscillations with time.
 The CFX solver calculates how the fluid responds to the motion of the plate, and the ANSYS solver calculates how the plate deforms as a result of both the initial applied pressure and the pressure resulting from the presence of the fluid.
 Coupling between the two solvers is required since the structural deformation affects the fluid solution, and the fluid solution affects the structural deformation.

 This is a quick start that bypasses the building of input files by copying them from two different samples directories.
-Normally, you would build your own input files using the ANSYS and CFX GUIs but this will demonstrate the scheduling process.
+Normally, one would build your own input files using the ANSYS and CFX GUIs but this will demonstrate the scheduling process.

 The input file, `OscillatingPlate.inp`, is a the step-by-step instructions that is sent to ansys.
 Normally this file has to be created from the Ansys Workbench, and the .def file is create the cfx.

 Under the standard tutorial there is the conclusion concludes with "Obtaining A Solution Using ANSYS CFX-Solver"; contrary to what the tutorial suggests don't press the "Start Run" button.
 There are two reasons for this:

 * The job will run on only one cpu on the head node.
 That cpu will be shared with lots of other users so your job will run very badly.
-* By doing so, you break a very important rule, by running a computational intensive process on the head node, you seriously inconvenience all the other users logged on.
+* By doing so, a very important rule is broken.
+By running a computational intensive process on the head node, a user can  seriously inconvenience all the other users logged on.
 They will not like that!

 **DON'T RUN JOBS ON THE HEAD NODE.**

-Instead, edit your pbs-script to reflect the .inp and .def files you have just created, adjust the number of CPUs and licenses.
+Instead, edit your pbs-script to reflect the .inp and .def files that have just been created, adjust the number of CPUs and licenses.
 Another file to check is the PBS script.
-In it you will notice the line:
+Notice the line:

 `#PBS -W x=GRES:aa_r+1%aa_r_hpc+12`